jnessier/GitHub-API-Client/README.md

 **Important** You MUST set an identifier, which will be sent by the client as a User-Agent header.
 Requests with no User-Agent header will be rejected by the GitHub API.
 GitHub request, that you use your GitHub username, or the name of your application.
 This allows GitHub to contact you, if there are problems.
-Read more [here](https://developer.github.com/v3/#user-agent-required) about the restriction.
+Read more [here](https://developer.github.com/v3/#user-agent-required) about the User-Agent header restriction.

 ## Advanced configuration
 The GitHub API-Client supports an optional array for custom options as a second constructor argument.
 If you want to